 DECIDE ON HOTEL OR APARTMENT RENTAL

 Once we knew roughly where we wanted to stay, we made a decision to rent an apartment instead of a hotel.
 Now that we have a baby, we always look for a house or apartment rental so we can have our own kitchen and laundry facilities.

-We found a cute little house just steps away from the bay side.
+We found a cute little house on VRBO just steps away from the bay side.
 This was absolutely perfect for us.
 It had enough space inside plus a patio to hang out on.
 We were able to play on the beach almost every day after nap time, which our toddler loved.
 In addition, we were only a couple of blocks away from the ocean side and the Mission Beach boardwalk.
 Some of the driving distances were long from Mission Beach, but given what was on our list this was unavoidable.